 1 poncho or raincoat

-1 pair closed-toe shoes (tennis shoes, crocs don’t count!)
+1 pair closed-toe shoes (tennis shoes encouraged, crocs don’t count!)

 1 pair strappy sandals that stay on your feet (chacos, tevas, keens, crocs, etc) – flip-flops/slides only for showers